What is the difference between the in-class tax preparer training and the self-paced online training?

 Volunteers may be asked to arrive at the tax site 10-15 minutes before their scheduled volunteer time (to allow for time to find parking and get settled).
 When arriving, please be sure to sign in with your Site Coordinator.
 If volunteering at a VITA site for the first time, please remember to bring your signed Volunteer Standards of Conduct (VSoC) Agreement and a photo ID so that the Site Coordinator can verify your identity.
 Each site you volunteer at (if more than one) will need to have a copy of your signed VSoC Agreement.

-When taxpayers arrive, a Greeter will distribute the Intake/Interview & Quality Review Sheet and ensure that taxpayers have the required documentation needed to complete the return.
-Once the taxpayer has been screened by the Greeter, you will go over the Intake/Interview & Quality Review form with the taxpayer then enter the information into the software.
+When taxpayers arrive, a Intake Specialist will distribute the Intake/Interview & Quality Review Sheet and ensure that taxpayers have the required documentation needed to complete the return.
+Once the taxpayer has been screened by the Intake Specialist, you will go over the Intake/Interview & Quality Review form with the taxpayer then enter the information into the software.
 When completing the return, your Site Coordinator or a volunteer certified at the appropriate level will conduct a Quality Review of the return.
 Once the return is completed, the tax return will get printed, reviewed and signed by the taxpayer and will be informed of their responsibility for the information on the return.

 Do we file federal and state returns?